morismumo/data_projects/Weather_Data/README.md

 From September 2024, we will automate pulling daily weather data from the api to the database for a specified period.

-tech stack: postgres, airflow, docker, and python
+tech stack: postgres, airflow, docker, and python...